MiiMii1205/ragdoller/README.md

 The resource also exports a `CheckRagdoller` function that can be called to manage Ragdoller for one frame.

-You can repeately call `CheckRagdoller` every frame and disable/enable it to your liking in any other resources.
+You can repeatedly call `CheckRagdoller` every frame and disable/enable it to your liking in any other resources.